 In Section 3 of the device assignment process, you assign each device to a Site.

 Sites act as “buckets” in the Cloud Portal.
 When you view your backup history, devices are grouped by these Sites.
-This allows you to separate devices by physical location, customer, or environment type.
+Most commonly, each Site represents a customer or company whose devices you manage.

-• How it works: A device assigned to Site “Phoenix” will appear in the “Phoenix” bucket in your dashboard.
+• How it works: A device assigned to Site “Acme Co” will appear in the “Acme Co” bucket in your dashboard.

 Labeling with Groups (Tags)